 Channel setup

 The channel setup tab shows a list of features that are enabled for the specific channel you are currently monitoring.
 This also shows the stream setup information, giving you basic information about the configuration of your stream.
-The location of the broadcast, device type being used for encoding, and the location of the specific IBM Watson Media servers that are being used for your event are all listed in the first row.
+The location of the broadcast, device type being used for encoding, and the location of the specific IBM Video Streaming servers that are being used for your event are all listed in the first row.
 Below that is basic information about your video and audio streams- codec, resolution, aspect ratio, etc.

 Geographic, attendee and device insights